IshaanSaxena2005/Campus-Navigator/README.md

 # 🎓 Campus Navigator — AI Pathfinding Visualizer

 An interactive AI-powered pathfinding visualizer that simulates and compares search algorithms on dynamic grid environments.
 Built with React + Vite, it enables real-time visualization, AI-based map generation, and performance analysis.
+Its for FDS subject

 ---